SoftHu/tos_avg/En/QuestTalkObjectiveNode_1737560957770937.md

 1737561216085210 -->1737561216086237{ }
 1737561216086237 -->|Well, I'll get going then...|1737561216086238[<b>Speaker 👉 Mr.Croaks:</b>

-Croaks really wanted to share his story with you...
+Croaks really wanted to share his story with you…
 What a pity, come back and find him when you want to listen.]
 1737561216086237 -->|Tell me your story.|1737561216086240[<b>Speaker 👉 Mr.Croaks:</b>